top of page

 2020 Huck Graduate Fellow

-Avery is a third year student in the Neuroscience PhD program.
+Avery is a fourth year student in the Neuroscience PhD program.
 She graduated from Ursinus College with majors in neuroscience and biology.
 She is interested in the neurobiology of alcohol use and neuropsychiatric disorders including anxiety and depression.
 Outside of lab, she enjoys exploring State College and watching PSU and Philadelphia sports.

 in the news: